johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Consider the Raspberry Pi Module 3 for it's smaller size in future builds.

-Consider finger print reader for the next build.

-Consider adding a lid and lock to the next build.
+Consider adding a lid and lock to the next build and consider putting an integrated keyboard into the lid.

 Consider adding some kind of notification on bootup if the device has been opened.

-#### Software Items To Add Next Time
+#### OS Software Items To Add Next Time

 Make one button show up at a time for scan start and scan stop such that scan stop replaces scan start while the scan process is running and scan start replaces scan stop when the scan process has stopped.
 This will save on screen real estate and helps the user understand if the scan process is running or not.

 Stop scan process after a good scan.

 Put up a window showing what the camera sees while the scan process is running and make the window disapear when the scan stops either because a good scan has been achived or because the user stopped the scan.
 This will help the user understand if there is too much glare to get a good scan or if the focal distance is not correct.

-Install Buttons on the Application Launch Bar to take photographs.

 Install Buttons on the Application Launch Bar to Enable and Disable Two Finger Right Click Functionality.
 For now, enable by executing the following command at the terminal window.